TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Can include **mini-map or schematic view** for spatial context.
 - Supports integration with **floor plan or layout diagrams**.

-**Why it matters:**
-When alarms occur, knowing *where* they happened is as important as knowing *what* happened.
-The `MapToCell` component provides spatial and organizational context, helping maintenance teams quickly locate equipment, coordinate responses, and avoid confusion in large facilities.

 ---

 ## 6) Documentation of approach & algorithms (UX for transparency)
 **Goal:** Make the system’s logic visible and trustworthy for operators and engineers.

-**UI patterns & components**
-- **“How it’s computed” drawers** on KPIs (Availability, Performance, Quality, OEE formula).
-- **Model status** (last data ingest, latency, missing sensors).
-- **Change log & data lineage** (source → transform → KPI).

 **Examples & references**
 - **MindSphere / Performance Insight**—end‑user dashboard creation and KPI building blocks.